ivpn/ivpn.net/src/content/blog/why-you-dont-need-a-vpn.md

 - - -

 *Disclaimer: This post addresses commercial VPNs marketed for 'regular users'.
 Corporate VPNs set up by organizations for their staff serve a different purpose; use them when required by your company.
 This post is not applicable for users with non-regular threat models: journalists, activists living under repressive regimes, or anyone at risk of being targeted by resourceful individuals or state actors.
 If any of that applies to you, you need a VPN as part of your security and privacy toolkit.
-We recommend starting [here](<https://freedom.press/training/>) and using tools recommended by[ PrivacyTools.io](http://PrivacyTools.io) to protect yourself.*
+We recommend starting [here](<https://freedom.press/training/>) and using tools recommended by [PrivacyGuides](http://www.privacyguides.org) to protect yourself.*

 Useful resources in this matter (not always correct):\
 <https://schub.wtf/blog/2019/04/08/very-precarious-narrative.html>\